Home > News > Pride in Our Community 2026

 11am – 1pm:

-Speeches from Community Organisations and Activists
+Speeches from Community Organisations and Activists:

 1pm – 4pm:

-Community Picnics (in collaboration with Queer Disabled Edinburgh)
+Community Picnics (in collaboration with Disabled Queer Edinburgh)

 AND:

-Bollyqueer
+Bollyqueer dance workshop

 Join us for an energetic, inclusive, beginner friendly Bollywood dance workshop led by the Bollyqueer team!